zerotrustprivacy/zerotrustprivacy/README.md

 ## 🚀 System Engineer | Python • Splunker • Cloud

-I am an avid learner of technology, always curious about the latest advancements in the field.
+I am an avid learner of technology, always curious about the latest advancements in the healthcare and technology fields.
 My passion lies in experimenting with new tools and resources, and I enjoy helping my team drive efficiency through automation.

 ---